Students will learn about different forms that bullying can take, and be encouraged to share their ideas about actions to stop bullying.

-- After doing these activities, students can get involved in active citizenship for rights by doing their own project, as Southfields Community College did for Amnesty International (see Citizenship Action).
-Or they can visit Newsround page on child asylum seekers in the UK (see Go off on a tangent!)
+After doing these activities, students can get involved in active citizenship for rights by doing their own project, as the anti-bullying committee at Malory School did and the mentoring project at Whitemore School (see Citizenship Action).
+Or they can meet Joe Clark on the video ‘Talk to my parents’ for learning about avoiding conflict at family level (see Go off on a tangent!).

 Write a description of the lesson with the freeze frames about personal conflict.
 Explain what you think you learned about ways of resolving conflict from this lesson.